enkomio/ProgramUpdater/README.md

 * The address of the update server
 * The public key of the server
-* The directory where the update must be installed
+* The name of the project that must be installed

 The first two information can be retrieved from the output of the server in the previous step.
-For the last information we suppose that is the current directory (a very common case if you distribute the updater program togheter with your binary).
+We suppose that the update must be installed in the current directory (a very common case if you distribute the updater program togheter with your binary), you can change this value with the _--directory_ argument.
 You can now run the following command:

+	Updater.exe --project MyApplication --server-uri http://127.0.0.1 --server-key "RUNTNUIAAAABQa5NN74/BqJW7Ial8xj2D/QB32Dj7ZuMOmtfIfo4PiHuXD3QiM6xvOvEZbJ1vQPdjUignHYE7BCLdslEMYbCj4AA8QeSc9v7jc1X5cqKCL1tHaJc+B/MWp8sRXlL6wYUJj4bfcC3p/xEJZXeO/RUsO8gKA4KT0UAXsq0bExWRQr6Ioc="
+	-=[ Program Updater ]=-
+	Copyright (c) 2019 Enkomio

+	[INFO] 2019-08-13 14:31:28 - Found a more recent version: 5.0.
+Start update
+	[INFO] 2019-08-13 14:31:28 - Project 'MyApplication' was updated to version '5.0' in directory: .

+If you now take a look at the current directory you will see the new files that were created due to the update process.

 ## Example 2